-Yes, Codeine can cause an overdose when taken in excess.
-Codeine often causes relaxation and a euphoric feeling to users.
+Codeine can cause an overdose when taken in excess.
+It often causes relaxation and a euphoric feeling to users.
 But, the medication can lead to overdose when it is ingested in excess of what is prescribed or when abused.
 Overdose can lead to side effects, some might even be fatal.
 The adverse effects can be drowsiness, fatigue, confusion, and change in mental status.
 Other patients feel lightheadedness and becoming dizzy.

 How does Codeine work?